 During speed bag training your hand eye coordination improves a lot and the target is small and we need to punch it in a certain way to continue our training session properly.
 With that we can’t always punch it perfectly and when it does not have a perfect swing, you punch it accordingly.
 And you need to do it before thinking.
 This is another crucial aspect of improving reflexes.
 You should act before thinking but you need to do it the right way so speed bag can continue having a proper rhythm.

 However, punching the same speed bag won’t improve your reflexes after a certain point.
-So you need to train with smaller or faster bag to continue improving it.
+So you need to train with a smaller or faster bag to continue improving it.
 This changes the swing rate of the bag and thanks to that your reflexes will even improve more.
-Also some bags just give a weird rebound rate and don’t have good balance whatsoever however these speed bags have it.
+Also, some bags just give a weird rebound rate and don’t have good balance whatsoever however these speed bags have it.

 4. Double End Bag and Reactor Bag